 Simple, eh?
 Even beginners will do well with this melody, as it moves step by step - a lot like Wormies!

-The duet part for Primo, below, starts out just the same as the easy version above, but adds one more "verse", which is more challenging.
+The duet part for Primo, below, starts out just the same as the easy version above, but adds one more repetition or "verse", which is more challenging.

 Fortunately, the first note of the "song" is Middle C, perhaps your student's favorite note.
-In the Primo part, things start to get tricky in repetition 3 of the canon (the chord pattern).
-Double thirds appear...
+In the Primo part, things start to get tricky at the end of line 2, page 2, in repetition 3 of the "canon" (the chord pattern).

 As for the Secondo, it is pretty easy to determine which hand plays what notes, by looking at the direction of the stems.
 Stems down, left hand.
 Stems up, right hand!